themsaid/ibis/readme.md

 ~~~

 This allows you to personalize the header content according to your preferences.
 Feel free to modify the value within the single quotes to suit your specific requirements.
 The value of the `header` parameter is the CSS inline style you want to apply to your page header.
-If you don't need or don't want the page header in your eBook you can eliminate the `header` parameter.
+You can eliminate the `header` parameter if you don't need or don't want the page header in your eBook.

 If you want to customize the text of the page header for each section, in the markdown file, you can add in the frontmatter section the `title` parameter: